The Myths And Realities Of The Detox Trend

 Clear and radiant skin is another claim often associated with detox diets.
 It is believed that by removing toxins, the skin’s appearance improves, resulting in a healthy and glowing complexion.
 While proper nutrition and hydration can undoubtedly contribute to better skin health, the role of detoxification in enhancing skin specifically remains unclear.

-See also The Obesity Epidemic: A Nutritional Perspective
+See also Revisiting The Food Pyramid: A Modern Perspective

 Boosted Immune System